yuan-xy/libra-client/README.md

 $ python3 -m pip install libra-client
 ```

-## Usage
+## Usage of 'libra_shell'

-### Start Libra Shell and Connect to the Testnet

-To connect to a validator node running on the Libra testnet, run the client as shown below.
+To start 'libra_shell' and connect to a validator node running on the Libra testnet, just input the 'libra_shell' command on termial as shown below.

 ```bash
 $ libra_shell